 -Entries are shares of durable goods in imports and exports (year 2000).
-Left panel of the table reports results for all imports and exports.
+Left panel of the table reports results for imports and exports excluding energy products (SITC 3).
 Raw materials (SITC 2) and energy products (SITC 3) are excluded from imports and exports in the right panel.